 A traditional business plan includes eight sections: an executive summary, business description, market analysis, organization and management structure, service or product line, marketing and sales, funding strategy and financial projections.
 This document will serve as your main marketing tool when pitching your idea to investors.
 The U.S. Small Business Administration offers step-by-step instructions.

 Don’t have a bunch of cash sitting around to fund your business?
-You’re not alone: Two-thirds of prospective entrepreneurs (68 percent) say they don’t have enough personal savings to start a small business, a recent Gallup poll found.
+You’re not alone: Two-thirds of prospective entrepreneurs (68 percent) say they don’t have enough personal savings to start a small business, a Gallup poll found.
 Fortunately, there are other ways to raise money.

 Crowdfunding sites such as Kickstarter, Indiegogo and Crowdfunder allow members to sign on as backers.
 In return, these “investors” usually receive tangible rewards like a sample of the product.
 Thus, the main advantage to this financing method is that you don’t have to give up equity, or ownership stake, in your company.
-However, there’s stiff competition; for example, only 36 percent of campaigns reach their goals on Kickstarter.
+However, there’s stiff competition; for example, only about 36 percent of campaigns reach their goals on Kickstarter.

 If you’re willing to give up part of your ownership, you could pitch the idea to angel investors or venture capital firms.
 However, these firms set a high bar for what they want to see before investing in your business, so you’ll need an ace presentation in order to get funding.